 A/B testing is a way to test whether one version of a page is more effective than the other.
 This test can be done on a webpage where two different versions of the same page are shown randomly to the visitors.
 Then with the help of analytics tools like Google Analytics, Unbounce, etc., information can be gathered and analyzed about the interaction.

 12. Piecemeal MVPs

-For instance, Groupon is the best example of a piecemeal MVP. what Groupon did was built a WordPress website with Apple mail and a script that generated PDFs for the orders.
-This way the effort and cost of building an MVP become much less than anticipated.
+For instance, Groupon is the best minimum viable product example of piecemeal MVP.
+What Groupon did was built a WordPress website with Apple mail and an AppleScript that generated PDFs for the orders.
+This way the effort and cost of building an MVP became much less than anticipated.

 13. PPC campaigns

-You will be using PPC campaigns at least once for your actual product so testing out your MVP will be great.
+You can reach out to your desired target audience with the right demographics and helps you run tests for features that are most appealing in your MVP.
 For starters, you can pitch in $100 and see the results.
 If your MVP does not get any leads, then either your ad is flawed or your idea is not good enough.

 15. Ad campaigns

 Platforms like Google and Facebook are the go-to platforms when it comes to running ad campaigns.
 Before the product is even launched, you can put up ads and see how many users engage with it.
 With an insights dashboard, you can track and analyze clicks, engagement, and other important behaviors.